ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 09.md

 **Me:** "Hey, I found a pretty major bug.
 I know I've made a commitment to rest on Sundays, but I want to know how you would handle this scenario?"

-**Management** "Thanks for letting me know.
+**Management:** "Thanks for letting me know.
 I'll see if it can wait or if someone else can handle it."

 **Me:** "Okay thank you.
 I'll be ready when you need me."